Come, children, and mothers of children;

 Now settled in this strange English land, Zeynel finds himself the centre of the latest fashion for all things Turquerie, which presents interesting challenges as he navigates between nostalgia for himself and fantasy for the Europeans.
 Meanwhile, the vampire responsible for his death - Mora Strigoi - has come to him seeking his forgiveness.
 Zeynel and Mora struggle against their differences, as well as both being anachronisms of time and place, and discover that they may not be the only kind of vampire in England after all.

-Sample Pages from Chapter 1
+Sample Pages from Book 1

-Sample Pages from Chapter 2
+Sample Pages from Book 2

 The Carpet Merchant is in essence a love story - love between a married couple, love with one's family, and love for and from God.
-It also features positive Muslim representation (a gentle hero, a powerful heroine, and plenty of side characters), and weaves several core Islamic themes - love, compassion, endurance, gentleness and the concept of qadar - not commonly recognised in media, particularly comics.
+It also features positive representation (a gentle hero, a powerful heroine, and plenty of side characters), and weaves several core Turkish themes - love, compassion, endurance, gentleness and the concept of qadar - not commonly recognised in media, particularly comics.